-With Netflix bringing The Witcher series to our screens, it's a good time to be getting into all things Witcher-y.
+With Netflix bringing The Witcher Season 2 to our screens in 2021, it's a good time to be getting into all things Witcher-y.
 But there's an intimidating amount of Witcher out there—the original eight books, three main videogames and several spin-offs (what is a Gwent, anyway?).
 And that's not all: there are comics, audio books, and the Polish movie and TV series.
 Who is Geralt, and why is he in a tub?
 Who's Ciri?
 Which stories take place when?

 If you want to know more about the Witcher, but don't know where to start, here's our primer.
 It'll get you up to speed on who and what you need to know, and what you should read and play first.

 There's an extensive cast of characters across the entire Witcher series, but only a few that you really should know about going in.

 - Geralt - A monster-hunting mutant who is hated by the world he protects, except for its beautiful sorceresses who uniformly adore him.
 Present in: Everything.

 - Ciri - A princess whose destiny is tied to Geralt's, and becomes his foster daughter over the course of the sage.
 Present in: The books, the show, and the third videogame.